Ademola111/seashell/README.md

 To generate the CNN model -

 ```
-cd model
 pip install -r requirements.txt
 python cnn_final_model.py
-python predict.py
 ```

 The process to prediction is shown in the model/predict.py\
 Please generate the model first from cnn_final_model.py before using predict.py\
-Note the image preprocessing done in predict before using the model for prediction
+Note the image preprocessing done in predict before using the model for prediction\
+After this run the flask app from app.py